Before the day...

 What if we're already ready when you arrive?

 Don't be :) It kind of defeats the purpose of the "getting ready" photos with photos we could have just captured later in the day.
 In the lead up I'll work with you to make sure I arrive prior to this..
 If that's what you want.
+Otherwise we can just wing it with some other setup shots, family, trinkets for the day, kicking back really.

 Do you care if guests take photos, or film the ceremony?